It’s a common mistake to assume that it is not necessary to have WordPress programming knowledge to start a WordPress agency.

 7. SEO Knowledge

-Search engine optimization (SEO) is important both as a technical and a business management skill.
-Even the best websites with the most professional design and functionality, are no good for a business if people can’t find them online.
-And while on-page SEO is an inbound marketing issue and focuses mostly on content structure and keyword optimization, technical SEO requires a developer’s touch.
+Search engine optimization (SEO) is important as both a technical and a business management skill.
+Even the best websites, with the most professional design and functionality, are no good for a business if people can’t find them online.

 8. Strategic Thinking